twilio-labs/code-exchange/README.md

-# Twilio Code Exchange
+# Twilio CodeExchange

-The [Twilio Code Exchange](https://twilio.com/code-exchange) is a cental hub for developers to find template applications that get them started on solving particular use cases.
-You can find all templates by visiting twilio.com/code-exchange.
+The [Twilio CodeExchange](https://twilio.com/code-exchange) is a cental hub for developers to find template applications that get them started on solving particular use cases.
+You can find all templates by visiting [twilio.com/code-exchange](https://www.twilio.com/code-exchange).

 This repository serves a place for you to:
 1. File bugs with respect to either template applications or the general website